Egg decorating in Slavic culture

 The tradition of egg decoration in Slavic cultures originated in pagan times, and was transformed by the process of religious syncretism into the Christian Easter egg.
 Over time, many new techniques were added.
 Some versions of these decorated eggs have retained their pagan symbolism, while others have added Christian symbols and motifs.

 While decorated eggs of various nations have much in common, national traditions, color preferences, motifs used and preferred techniques vary.

 This is a Central and Eastern European, and not strictly Slavic, tradition since non-Slavic ethnic groups in the area (ex.
 Hungarians, Lithuanians, Romanians) also practice it.

 Etymology

 The names of the various types of Slavic decorated eggs come from the method of decoration, as noted in detailed descriptions below.

-Many of the names of wax-resist style eggs derive from the Old Slavonic пьсати which refers to writing.
-In Slavic tradition, the egg (similar to icons) is written, not drawn or painted.
+Many of the names of wax-resist style eggs derive from the Old Slavonic пьсати which refers to writing or painting.